THINKING ABOUT LABELS

 What you see is not what you get when you invest the time and effort to dig deep and find the treasures within.
 As we love without labels, it will prove that we are His disciples who desire to share the perfect love of our Savior with a hurting world that is hiding behind masks of all kinds.

-MaryAnne is a passionate follower of Jesus, wife of thirty-seven years to Arthur, and mom to four adult children.
+MaryAnne is a passionate follower of Jesus, wife of thirty-eight years to Arthur, and mom to four adult children.
 A CPA, she founded her own tax business, allowing her to work from home while raising kids.
 After caring for aging parents in their golden years, she began providing home care for older adults.
 She also enjoys leading women’s Bible study groups and speaking for retreats.
 In all she does, MaryAnne seeks to glorify her Lord and Savior and help others experience the joy of His presence!

 33 Biblical "One Anothers"